Three Spanish chimneys in different stages of construction at a Spanish home remodel in Santa Barbara CA

 Construction Photo 3: A talented young plasterer applies a final coat of integral color plaster to the front exterior elevation and Spanish chimney.
 Another beautiful work day in Santa Barbara!

-Construction Photo 4: Here the roofers are installing the red tile roof on the custom designed Spanish chimney.
+Construction Photo 4: Here the roofers are installing the red tile roof on the custom designed Spanish chimney with red tile roofing.

 Construction Photo 5: A few days after the final stucco finish was applied to the Spanish chimney design, a roofer adds the final detailing.
 The gas flue is hidden behind this terra cotta clay tile vent, tucked inside the plaster structure and red tile roof.